-The agreement, which was signed on December 31, 1988, and entered into force on January 27, 1991, provides that the two countries inform each other of nuclear installations and facilities to be covered under the pact on the first of January of every calendar year.
+The pact mandates the two countries to inform each other of the nuclear installations and facilities to be covered under the agreement on the first of January of every calendar year.

-This is the twenty seventh consecutive exchange of such a list between the two countries, the first one having taken place on January 1, 1992.
-PTI
+This is the 30th consecutive exchange of the list with the first one taking place on January 1, 1992.